 The ASAA Women’s Caucus was established in 1978 and changed its name to the Women’s Forum at the 2006 ASAA Conference.
 The forum has played a significant role in raising the profile of women doing research on Asia in Australia, as well as promoting research about women in Asia.

-There are four subthemes to the conference
+There are five subthemes to the conference

 Previous conferences include: